HVAC Market Planning For 2024 and Beyond

 Buy Local Consumer

-One such consumer is keen on buying locally.
-Throughout the pandemic and subsequent years, more consumers embraced the value of the local multiplier effect.
-Money spent with independent locally owned businesses circulates 2-4 times more than corporately operated businesses.
-Recent data shows that 68% of money spent at local businesses remains in the local economy (Small Business Association).
+One such consumer values buying locally.
+Throughout the pandemic and after, more homeowners embraced the local multiplier effect.
+Money spent with independent local businesses circulates 2-4 times more than corporate chains.
+Recent data shows 68% of local business spending stays in the local economy (Small Business Association).

 Buyer Persona

-The Buy Local consumer may be another small business owner or a homeowner in the community.
+The buy local consumer might be another small business owner or a neighbor.

-Supporting small, local businesses is important to more than 93% of consumers (Intuit).
-With 56% of consumers intentionally patronizing neighborhood stores or buying locally sourced products (US Chamber of Commerce), distinguishing your business within the local economy is vital.
+Supporting small, local businesses matters to more than 93% of consumers (Intuit).
+With 56% intentionally patronizing local shops or buying locally sourced products (US Chamber of Commerce), standing out in your local economy is critical.

 Connecting With the Buy Local Consumer

-In markets where large competitors and private equity HVAC contractors focus solely on transactional marketing, your go-to market strategy can make a deeper connection with your community:
+In markets where large competitors and private equity HVAC chains focus on transactions, your strategy builds deeper community ties:

-While eye-catching branding is important for your website and trucks, the people within your business may be your best asset in 2024.
-Small local businesses make a lasting impact on communities because they care about homeowners, employ homeowners, and often are homeowners in the neighborhoods they serve.
+Eye-catching branding matters for your website and trucks.
+Yet your people may be your greatest asset in 2024.
+Small local businesses impact communities because they care about homeowners, employ them, and often live in the neighborhoods they serve.

 Shop Local 93%

-Supporting small, local businesses is important to more than 93% of consumers.
+Supporting small, local businesses matters to more than 93% of consumers.

 Local Multiplier Effect $68/100

-68% of money spent at local businesses remains in the local economy
+68% of money spent with local businesses stays in the local economy

 Why Consumer

-The vast majority of consumers, regardless of age, buy locally, and alongside this trend are leading indicators that a new type of consumer focuses on why.
-More buyers are focused not simply on where they spend their money but also on brand reputation, values, and long-term service.
+Most homeowners buy locally and increasingly focus on why.
+More buyers ask not just where they spend money but also about brand reputation, values, and long-term service.

 Buyer Persona 1

-Why are you any different from the other guy?
+Why are you different from the other guy?

-Younger homeowners and business owners alike are digital natives.
-80% spend time researching and evaluating companies and products before contacting you.
+Younger homeowners and business owners are digital natives.
+80% spend time researching and evaluating companies before contacting you.

 Why can I trust your company?

-Just like with the Smart Consumer, “Why Consumers” look to the internet and social media to make informed decisions.
-A study by Salsify found the number of US consumers willing to pay more for a brand they trust rose from 30% in 2021 to 46% in 2022.
+Like smart consumers, “why consumers” use the internet and social media to decide.
+A Salsify study found US consumers willing to pay more for trusted brands rose from 30% in 2021 to 46% in 2022.

-Review management is key to success in 2024.
-PowerReviews found that 99.9% of consumers checked reviews before making a purchase.
-In a 2023 survey, Bright Local reported nearly half of consumers trust online reviews as much as word-of-mouth recommendations.
+Review management is key in 2024.
+PowerReviews found 99.9% of consumers check reviews before purchasing.
+In 2023, Bright Local reported nearly half of consumers trust online reviews as much as word-of-mouth.

 Personalizing Your HVAC Business

-Demonstrating your value and commitment to your customers is key to setting yourself apart in 2024.
+Demonstrating your value and commitment to homeowners sets you apart in 2024.

-Personalization drives performance and better customer outcomes.
-Companies that grow faster drive 40% more of their revenue from personalization than their slower-growing counterparts (McKinsey).
+Personalization drives performance and better outcomes.
+Companies growing faster earn 40% more revenue from personalization than slower-growing peers (McKinsey).

-Nearly all consumers prefer a personalized experience and 74% of consumers are annoyed by websites that are not personalized (InstaPage).
+Nearly all consumers prefer personalization, and 74% get annoyed by non-personalized websites (InstaPage).
 In 2024, personalization includes:

-Engaging more directly with your customers is the first step toward a more personalized brand identity.
-In fact, 50% of consumers surveyed wanted socially conscious benefits like charitable giving or one-of-a-kind rewards and experiences as a result of brand interactions (Inc).
+Engaging more directly with homeowners is your first step toward personalized brand identity.
+In fact, 50% of consumers wanted socially conscious benefits like charitable giving or unique rewards from brand interactions (Inc).

 How can you build brand loyalty?

-Highlighting your brand identity and connecting with your existing audiences in 2024 is just part of appealing to the “Why Consumer.”
-In an era where nearly all new purchases begin with an internet search, brand loyalty is rising.
+Highlighting your brand identity and connecting with your audience in 2024 appeals to the “why consumer.”
+In an era where almost all new purchases start with internet searches, brand loyalty is rising.

-Not only do consumers want to buy from brands they trust, they expect businesses to build relationships.
-Data indicates consumers are engaged with brands they love.
+Consumers want to buy from brands they trust.
+They expect businesses to build relationships.
+Data shows consumers engage with brands they love.

-According to our 2023 survey results by Deloitte, the percentage of consumers participating in paid loyalty programs has more than tripled since 2021.
-Currently, 53% of consumers surveyed pay for a loyalty program, up from 32% in 2022 and 17% in 2021.
+According to Deloitte 2023 survey results, consumer participation in paid loyalty programs has tripled since 2021.
+Currently, 53% of consumers pay for a loyalty program, up from 32% in 2022 and 17% in 2021.

-Every HVAC business should prominently offer a membership program.
-These programs are often viewed as another part of the transaction with new customers.
-In 2024, the cost and competition to earn new customers is on the rise, but many of your existing customers want a home services partner to simplify their needs.
+Every HVAC business should offer a prominent membership program.
+These programs often feel transactional with new customers.
+In 2024, earning new customers costs more and competition rises.
+Yet many existing customers want a home services partner to simplify their needs.

 Strengthening Your Brand:

-Membership programs, social media, email, and other brand-building efforts do more than bridge the gap between installation and service visits.
-From the price-focused consumer to the busy professional who wants the best system at any price, delivering a unique experience can help your HVAC business become indispensable to your customers.
+Membership programs, social media, email, and other brand-building efforts do more than bridge installation to service gaps.
+From price-focused homeowners to busy professionals seeking the best system, a unique experience makes your HVAC business indispensable.

 How Relationship Marketing Instills Operational Excellence

-At Valve+Meter, we research and design methods to accelerate your flywheel by capturing new customers and remarketing to existing customers.
+At Valve+Meter, we research and design methods to accelerate your business by capturing new customers and retaining existing ones.

-In the case of HVAC contractors, where maintenance and repairs are integrated into ownership, building relationships helps achieve operational excellence and outperform competitors.
+For HVAC contractors, where maintenance and repairs drive ongoing revenue, relationship building achieves operational excellence and outperforms competitors.

-Transactional marketing strategies focus on acquiring new customers.
-This includes website content that speaks to urgency including Pay Per Click ads (PPC), Google Local Services Ads (LSA), and Search Engine Optimization (SEO) that captures ready-to-buy consumers.
+Transactional marketing targets new customers.
+This includes website content emphasizing urgency, Pay Per Click ads (PPC), Google Local Services Ads (LSA), and Search Engine Optimization (SEO) capturing ready-to-buy homeowners.

-Transactional marketing is essential to attract, engage, and convert new leads into buyers.
+Transactional marketing is essential to attract, engage, and convert leads into customers.

 Why is transactional marketing so effective?

-Every HVAC business should be utilizing PPC, LSA, and SEO to capture new audiences, but in 2024, marketing strategies must recognize leading indicators about consumer interests.
+Every HVAC business needs PPC, LSA, and SEO to capture new audiences.
+In 2024, smart marketing recognizes leading consumer interest indicators.

-Personalization and relationship building help set you apart from competitors who only rely on transactional marketing.
-The lifetime value of a customer includes maintenance, accessory purchases, and ultimately, new equipment installations.
-Considering 23.5% of all HVAC contractor revenue (IBIS World October 2023) is generated by maintenance and repairs, relationship marketing can impact your bottom line in 2024 and beyond.
+Personalization and relationship building set you apart from transactional-only competitors.
+Customer lifetime value includes maintenance, accessory purchases, and eventual equipment installations.
+Considering 23.5% of all HVAC revenue comes from maintenance and repairs (IBIS World October 2023), relationship marketing impacts your bottom line in 2024 and beyond.

 How relationship marketing personalizes your brand

-Relationship marketing powers your services by building credibility, authority, and relevance with your homeowners.
-Become integral to your customers by focusing on long-term and personalized tools:
+Relationship marketing builds credibility, authority, and relevance with homeowners.
+Become essential to your customers by focusing on long-term, personalized tools:

-These are a few strategies Valve+Meter is already testing in the HVAC marketplace.
+These strategies are already being tested by Valve+Meter in the HVAC marketplace.

 Working With Your Heart And Your Head

-Operational excellence is not simply responding to customer calls and lead forms with urgency.
-The right message can resonate with consumers and even promote new goals for service calls and installations.
+Operational excellence isn’t just responding to calls and lead forms with speed.
+The right message resonates with homeowners and drives more service calls and installations.

-When business owners create a brand message that features positivity, loyalty, and commitment, the benefits are broad.
-Once relationship marketing takes hold, it isn’t just homeowners that remain loyal.
+When business owners create brand messages featuring positivity, loyalty, and commitment, benefits ripple outward.
+Once relationship marketing takes hold, it’s not just homeowners who stay loyal.

-Homeowners want to hire great and reliable people.
+Homeowners want to hire great people.
 Employees want to work for great companies.
-Growth happens from the roots up.
+Growth flows from the roots up.

-At the heart of Valve+Meter, we are excited when our partners excel.
-As we enter 2024, we are looking forward to helping implement tools to empower ongoing growth for your HVAC business.
+At Valve+Meter, we’re excited when our partners excel.
+As you head into 2024, we’re ready to help set up tools that empower ongoing growth for your HVAC business.

 Ready to Continue The Conversation?